L.A. It Girls Are Swapping XL Totes for the Elevated Bag Trend Made for Pilates and Matcha Runs

 Extra-large handbags—like Jacquemus' Spiaggia bag, the Boatkin, and Saint Laurent's Y tote—may be having a moment, but their popularity leans more toward work or travel.
 When it comes to what the cool crowd is carrying to Pilates and post-class matcha runs, the vibe shifts entirely.
 Instead of oversize totes, they’re reaching for small bags.
 Just look at Hailey Bieber for proof.

-Spotted leaving Forma Pilates on Melrose Avenue today, Bieber wore a chic workout look: a sheer, off-the-shoulder, long-sleeve top, micro bike shorts, and a small leather tote from The Row.
+While leaving Forma Pilates on Melrose Avenue, Bieber wore a chic workout look: a sheer, off-the-shoulder, long-sleeve top, micro bike shorts, and a small leather tote from The Row.
 It was equal parts effortless and elevated—and we're here for it.

 Opting for a smaller bag makes perfect sense, especially for a Pilates session, when all you need are the essentials: car keys, a wallet, sunglasses, lip gloss, and maybe grippy socks.
-Plus, a compact bag feels far more polished when you're grabbing matcha at Erewhon or Community Goods afterward—you look put-together, not like you just left the gym.
+Plus, a compact bag feels far more polished when you're grabbing matcha at Blank Steet—you look put-together, not like you just left the gym.
 That said, keep scrolling for our curated edit of must-have mini totes and everything you need to re-create Bieber’s activewear look.

 Intimissimi